yashashribhandari/micro-fes/README.md

 - **Jest**: JavaScript testing framework.
 - **React Testing Library**: For testing React components.
 - **Cypress**: For E2E testing.

+## Contributing

+To contribute to this project, follow these steps:

+1. Fork the repository.
+2. Create a new branch (`git checkout -b feature-branch`).
+3. Make your changes.
+4. Commit your changes (`git commit -m 'Add some feature'`).
+5. Push to the branch (`git push origin feature-branch`).
+6. Open a pull request.

 ### Improvements